float-toolkit/react/README.md

 -   Refer to the [FloatToolkit documentation](https://float-toolkit.web.app/) and read **this file** carefully to make sure the error is actually a bug and not a mistake of your own.
 -   Make sure the issue hasn't already been reported or suggested.
--   After following these steps, you can read the [contribution guidelines](https://github.com/float-toolkit/react/blob/master/.github/CONTRIBUTING.md) and follow the steps to submit a PR.
+-   After following these steps, you can file an issue using one of our [templates](https://github.com/float-toolkit/react/issues/new/choose).
+Please make sure to follow our [Code of Conduct](https://github.com/float-toolkit/react/blob/master/.github/CODE_OF_CONDUCT.md).
+-   If you wish to [submit a pull request](https://github.com/float-toolkit/react/compare) alongside your issue, please follow our [contribution guidelines](https://github.com/float-toolkit/react/blob/master/.github/CONTRIBUTING.md).